HOW DO YOU SELL 1,000 DRESSES IN THREE MONTHS?

 Four style industry experts served as judges: style consultant Marigay McKee, jewelry fashion designer Temple St. Clair, Macy’s style director Durand Guion, and Infor’s chief creative officer Marc Scibelli.

-After Johnson gained the Fashion Design award with a piece inspired by using his mother’s pearls, Frey and Bajwa ordinary the project for the enterprise award, which got here with the herculean task of advertising and marketing the dress via e-trade and at 50 Macy’s stores.
-The goal was lofty: Sell 1,000 attire in 3 months.
+After Johnson gained the Fashion Design award with a piece inspired by using his mother’s pearls, Frey and Bajwa ordinary the project for the enterprise award, which got here with the herculean task of advertising and marketing the dress via e-trade and at 50 Macy’s stores, the goal was lofty: Sell 1,000 attire in 3 months.

 Infor